moj-analytical-services/OPG/README_DEPUTYSHIP.md

 There is nothing here for anyone under the age of 18 and that's because there are no LPA holders under the age of 18 or they shouldn't be that might be something or erroneously given at a younger age but that's that shouldn't be correct so there should be none.

-This part of the sheet is just doing is simply taking that that information here about LPA holders minus living MBA holders and then categorising them into age groups see go population 18 plus minus living LPA holders sort of categorised by age and the reason and the reason for doing that is because it makes it obviously if you're trying to build some control assumptions around deputyships as a proportion of remaining people without an LPA and break that down down some age categories as it is been very hard to do it by single year of age
+This part of the sheet is just doing is simply taking that that information here about LPA holders minus living MBA holders and then categorising them into age groups see go population 18 plus minus living LPA holders sort of categorised by age and the reason and the reason for doing that is because it makes it obviously if you're trying to build some control assumptions around deputyships as a proportion of remaining people without an LPA and break that down down some age categories as it is been very hard to do it by single year of age.

 this is a summary of the numbers of new deputyships each year by age group and this is really a summation of those two sheets, which Paul was using to try to estimate some of these figures, where we be good to kind of find out what the current status of the data is and whether it includes better historical data, so do we just need to rely on the information that we had after 2019 and we are just park that and added new data then or actually do we have that historical data now, so it might mean that we just need to park this historical data and then kind of add on to it if we've got new data since 2019 yeah, we could review this once once we have been able to kind of review the status of the day so that we have what it what it tells us.